 - Maddie Reno-Weber, wife of Dr. Paul Weber

-Faculty members appointed to the selection committee will be asked to serve for a two-year term.
+Faculty members appointed to the selection committee were asked to serve for a two-year term.
 Terms of faculty will be staggered to ensure consistency of the review process across annual review cycles.
-For the 2013-2014 review cycle only, appointments will be staggered two- and three-year terms.
 Students will serve one-year terms and may serve up to two terms depending on availability.
-Once formed, the committee will elect a committee chair and co-chair annually.
+The committee will elect a committee chair and co-chair annually.
 Administrative support to the selection committee will be provided by the Delphi Center for Teaching and Learning.

 The awards selection committee will offer its recommendations for the award winner to the Provost, who will make the final decision.